2042Third/ast_analysis_python/README.md

 ML model | prediction probability
 -- | --
-Bayesian Analysis | ~63%
+Bayesian Linear Regression | ~63%
 \*\* Gaussian Naive Bayesian | ~93% or ~6%
 Logistic Regression | ~55%
 Neural Network | ~63%

+- `Bayesian Regresson` is fitting for this research since there are enough data to "stanbilize" the model, where models like this has a frequentist approach.
+Also contrasting to the other models, this gives a single number that tells whether or not the prior belief is supported.

+- A continuous data should benefit from a classifier model that supports it.
+However `Gaussian Naive Bayes` would give polarized results if the sets have very high spread.
+Given new  data for a prediction, this model is very accurate (94.4%), but due to the fundamentals of Gaussian statistics it cannot prove or disprove our theory.

+- Despite being a binary classifier (`Logistic Regression`), we wanted to see if the multiclass model under the hood can test out the three feature given one feature (functional).
+It does support our thoery, but is fairly inaccurate (79%).

+- The `Neural Network` prediction is given 3 layers of 11 neurons.
+We expect the model to zero-in on the proportions of functional features.
+It does support our theory; each non-zero input gives around 63% prediction probability.

 \*Given an organization have used one of f, d, or c; there is x probability that the organization would use another feature out of the three.

 \*\* Gaussian Naive Bayesian would not be able to give a prediction probability because the formula estimates using maximum likelihood.